State of Emergency

 Pandemic is an award winning board game series with several expansions, versions and spin-offs.
 In this ranked list we share what we think are the best Pandemic expansion and the best Pandemic version.

-Pandemic Legacy Season 2 is the second edition of Pandemic Legacy, and it seems the creators got better with practice.
+Pandemic Legacy Season 2 is the second edition of Pandemic Legacy, and it seems that in some ways the creators got better with practice.

 Whereas Season 1 has the same core mechanics as the original Pandemic, Season 2 has adapted core mechanics.
 For example, in Season 1 you can only cure diseases, whereas in Season 2 you can take action to prevent diseases from spreading in the first place.